mikmart/exflux/README.md

 # exflux

+_This project is primarly for personal use and subject to change without notice._

-Python package and CLI to export data from InfluxDB
+exflux is a Python package and CLI to export data from InfluxDB.